 How to safely remove a tick

-First, use fine-tip tweezers to grasp the tick as close as possible to the skin’s surface.
+First, use fine-tipped tweezers to grasp the tick as close as possible to the skin's surface.
 Make sure to pull directly upward, using steady, even pressure.
 Be sure not to twist or jerk the bug, or else the mouth-parts could break off and remain in the skin.
-Should that happen, remove the mouth-parts using the tweezers.
-If you can’t get the mouth out, leave it alone and allow the skin to heal.
+Should that happen, remove the tick's mouth from the bite site using the tweezers.
+If you can't get the mouth out, leave it alone and allow the skin to heal.

 After removing the tick, clean the bite area.
 You can use rubbing alcohol, an iodine scrub, or soap and water to sanitize your skin.

 Lastly, you want to thoroughly dispose of the tick.
 You can submerse it in alcohol, place it in a sealed bag, wrap it tightly in tape, or flush it down the toilet.
 But whatever you do, do not crush the tick with your fingers.

 READ MORE: 5 Natural Sunburn Remedies That Work

 Now that you know how to safely remove a tick, it's also helpful to know how to prevent getting them in the first place.